teqnickels/tetris/README.md

     - In your browser go to: http://127.0.0.1:4321/tetris.html
     - Use the <- & -> arrow keys to move pieces from left to right
     - The up arrow rotates the pieces
-    - Typing 'p' will pause the game
+    - Typing 'p' will pause/unpause the game.
+Clicking Pause/Resume Game buttons will pause/unpause/'x' game.

 ## File List